pelargir/auto-session-timeout/README.md

 To customize the default actions, simply override them.
-You can call the render_session_status and render_session_timeout methods to use the default implementation from the plugin, or you can define the actions entirely with your own custom code:
+You can call the render_session_status and render_session_timeout methods to use the default implementation from the gem, or you can define the actions entirely with your own custom code:

 ```ruby